sjeibmann/Vue-P5js-Gradient-App/cline_docs/progress.md

 ## Current Status

-**Project Phase**: Initialization
+**Project Phase**: Phase 1 - Core Setup (Completed)

-The project is currently in the initial setup phase.
-We have established the memory bank documentation and are preparing to begin development.
-No code has been written yet.
+The project has completed Phase 1 (Core Setup).
+We have initialized the Vue.js project with Vite, installed all required dependencies, set up the project structure, created basic component skeletons, and implemented basic routing.
+The development server is running, and we're ready to move on to Phase 2 (P5.js Integration).

 ```mermaid
 gantt